Update on Avian Flu | October 25, 2016

-Since October 14, a total of 64 birds have been found dead across Delhi.
+Since October 14, a total of 64 birds have been found dead across Delhi due to Avian flu.
 More than 50,000 samples from the various birding sites in Delhi have been sent to research labs for analysis.
 Some of the dead birds showed symptoms of the ‘Ranikhet disease’.
 If that is the case, authorities say, other precautions may need to be taken also.

 According to the Delhi government, laboratories are to be blamed for delaying the reports of samples sent.
 This is also the reason why the government has device an action plan.